IamRitz/AIGENT_XAI/README.md

   <li>pillow</li>
   <li>opencv</li>
 </ol>

-These packages can also be installed using the requirements.txt file.
+You can also clone the repository and run ./requirements.sh to install all the required packages.

 Make sure the python version is python 3.7 and above.
 If the python version is below 3.7, use the following to install and change the version:

     sudo apt install python3.8